philipbelesky/gray-matter/README.md

 # Gray Matter

 A colour scheme for [Sublime Text](http://www.sublimetext.com) that takes design cues from popular minimalist Markdown text editors.
-Unlike many other colour schemes it properly highlights the basic Markdown syntax.
+Unlike many other colour schemes it properly[^1] highlights the Markdown and MultiMarkdown syntax.

 ## Installation & Configuration